London Road Fire Station, Manchester: Decline

-By the end of the 1960s maintenance was becoming increasingly expensive, and the building's design ill-suited to modern fire appliances.
+By the end of the 1960s, maintenance was becoming increasingly expensive, and the building's design ill-suited to modern fire appliances.
 Plans to replace the fire station were put on hold pending the formation of the Greater Manchester Fire Service.

 The building has been Grade II* listed since 1974, the same year that the replacement of the Manchester Fire Brigade by the Greater Manchester Fire Service precipitated the relocation of the brigade's headquarters to a new facility in Swinton.
 As part of the reorganisation, London Road became the headquarters of the brigade's "E Division", with the station's control room responsible for two divisions covering the City of Manchester, the Metropolitan Borough of Stockport and Tameside.

 The reorganisation meant the number of appliances was reduced, until only three remained at the station.
 The control room at London Road closed in 1979, replaced by a single computerised control room at brigade headquarters in Swinton.

 In the same year, following the establishment of Greater Manchester Police and a reorganisation of policing in the city, the police station in the building also closed.
 The closure left the ground floor on the Whitworth Street side empty.
 The last tenants of the bank section, a firm of solicitors, and the fire brigade's workshops, also vacated the building at about the same time.

-In 1984 construction work began on a £2,400,000, 4.5 acre replacement in Thompson Street and in 1985 the old London Road Fire Station was brought within the Whitworth Street Conservation Area.
+In 1984 construction work began on a £2,400,000, 4.5 acre replacement on Thompson Street and in 1985 the old London Road Fire Station was brought within the Whitworth Street Conservation Area.
 In 1986 the fire service left London Road for its new fire station, London Road Fire Station closed and the building was sold.

 Dereliction and redevelopment

 1986 purchase and decline

-After the sale in 1986 the building was mainly used for storage whilst planning applications to convert it into a hotel were made in 1986, 1993, and 2001, with varying degrees of success.
+After the sale in 1986, the building was mainly used for storage whilst planning applications to convert it into a hotel were made in 1986, 1993, and 2001, with varying degrees of success.
 The coroner's court was the last to vacate the premises, in 1998.
-In 2001, the building was placed on English Heritage's Buildings at Risk Register.
+In 2001 the building was placed on English Heritage's Buildings at Risk Register.
 By 2004 it was in steep decline, and momentum was building for the fire station's owner, Britannia Hotels, to act.